This page contains continually changing information about ongoing City projects. If you would like further information, please contact us!

 Pierce Avenue Sidewalk Project

 Sidewalk construction along both sides of Pierce Avenue continues.
-The project should be completed by late-February.
+The project should be completed in April.

 Radisson Property Master Plan